colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

         table_html_format = i.find("table")
     return table_html_format
 ```
-# Split Minutes and Seconds Function

 The **split minutes and seconds** function turns the time string into a float.
 For example, a time such as "3:39.7" would be converted to 219.7.
 The reason for this is that it makes the data visualization process easier.
 The function by itself does not make much sense because it is used in conjunction with the table formatter function.

 ```python